-REML is used for estimating the proportions of phenotypic variance explained by kinship matrices (their heritability contributions).
-The variance explained by a kinship matrix represents the variance explained by the predictors across which the kinships are computed.
-Although traditionally kinship matrices represent genome-wide correlations and are calculated across many tens of thousands of SNPs, it is equally valid to compute kinships across far fewer SNPs, for example, if wishing to consider the variance explained by a gene or small genomic region.
-However, in this case, instead of first explicitly calculating the kinship matrix across this region, then performing REML, it is usually much more efficient to do this on-the-fly as part of the REML algorithm.
+REML is used for estimating the proportions of phenotypic variance explained by kinship matrices.
+When a kinship matrix reflects allelic correlations across genome-wide SNPs (and individuals are unrelated), then the proportion of phenotypic variance it explains is an estimate of the SNP heritability of the phenotype (the total variance explained by all SNPs).
+Although kinship matrices are usually calculated from many tens of thousands of predictors, it is equally valid to compute kinships across small numbers of SNPs, for example, if wishing to estimate the variance explained by a gene or small genomic region.
+However, in this case, instead of first explicitly calculating the kinship matrix for this region, then performing REML, it is usually much more efficient to do this on-the-fly as part of the REML algorithm.

-If your aim is prediction, then having estimated the variance components, you can then use the BLUP feature to estimate SNP effect sizes.
-These effect size estimates can subsequently be used for predicting the phenotypic values of new individuals given their genotypes.
+If your aim is prediction, then having estimated the variance components, you can then use BLUP to estimate predictor effect sizes.
+These effect size estimates can subsequently be used for predicting the phenotypic values of new individuals.